-Check engine light on?
+Is your ‘check engine’ light on?
 Here are 10 reasons why

 Modern cars are brimming with high-tech bells and whistles, but you still need a separate, aftermarket device to decipher why the check engine light is on.
 Most motorists simply take their car to the dealership.
 That’s the easy way out, but it’s also the most expensive route to take.

-If you want to skip a trip to the repair shop, spend a few dollars on a Bluetooth-compatible OBD II scanner and download a compatible app like Torque from either the Google Play Store or Apple’s App Store.
+If you want to skip a trip to the repair shop, spend a few dollars on a Bluetooth-compatible OBD II scanner (or a more advanced adapter) and download a compatible app like Torque from either the Google Play Store or Apple’s App Store.
 You can get the tool and the app for less than $15.

 Ready?
 Start by finding your car’s OBD II port.
 It’s usually in the driver’s footwell, not far from the hood release, but sometimes it’s hidden behind the center console or in a compartment built into the floor.
 Plug in the scanner, launch the app on your phone, and the error codes stored in the car’s ECU will appear on the screen.
 Sometimes the codes are clearly explained; other times you’ll need to do a bit of searching to figure out what P1301 means.